Cilice: Use

 There is some evidence, based on analyses of both clothing represented in art and preserved skin imprint patterns at Çatalhöyük in Turkey, that the usage of the cilice predates written history.
 This finding has been mirrored at Göbekli Tepe, another Anatolian site, indicating the widespread manufacturing of cilices.
 Ian Hodder has argued that "self-injuring clothing was an essential component of the Catalhöyük culturo-ritual entanglement, representing 'cleansing' and 'lightness'."

 In Biblical times, it was the Jewish custom to wear a hairshirt (sackcloth) when "mourning or in a public show of repentance for sin" (Genesis 37:34, 2 Samuel 3:31, Esther 4:1).
 In the New Testament, John the Baptist wore "a garment of camel's hair" as a means of repentance (Matthew 3:4).
 As such, adherents of many Christian denominations have worn sackcloth to repent, mortify the flesh or as a penance, especially for sins relating to lavishly adorning oneself (cf. 1 Peter 3:3, 1 Timothy 2:9).

 Cilices have been used for centuries in the Catholic Church as a mild form of bodily penance akin to fasting.
 Thomas Becket was wearing a hairshirt when he was martyred, St. Patrick reputedly wore a cilice, Charlemagne was buried in a hairshirt, and Henry IV, Holy Roman Emperor and King of Germany, famously wore one in the Walk to Canossa during the Investiture Controversy.
 Prince Henry the Navigator was found to be wearing a hairshirt at the time of his death in 1460.
 St. Francis of Assisi, St. Ignatius of Loyola, St. Thomas More and St. Therese of Lisieux are known to have used them.
 Scottish king James IV wore a cilice during Lent to repent of the indirect role he played in his father's death.
 In modern times they have been used by Mother Teresa, St. Padre Pio, and Pope Paul VI.
 In the Discalced Carmelite convent of St. Teresa in Livorno, Italy, members of Opus Dei who are celibate (about 30% of the membership), and the Franciscan Brothers and Sisters of the Immaculate Conception continue an ascetic use of the cilice.
 According to John Allen, an American Catholic writer, its practice in the Catholic Church is "more widespread than many observers imagine".

 Some high church Anglicans, including Edward Bouverie Pusey, wore hairshirts as a part of their spirituality.

 In the Presbyterian Church of Scotland, influenced by the evangelical revival, penitents were dressed in sackcloth and called in front of the chancel, where they were ordered to admit their sins.

-In some Methodist churches, on Ash Wednesday, communicants, along with receiving ashes, also receive a piece of sackcloth "as a reminder of our own sinful ways and need for repentance".
+In some Methodist churches in the United States, on Ash Wednesday, communicants, along with receiving ashes, also receive a piece of sackcloth "as a reminder of our own sinful ways and need for repentance".